Skip to content

 An organizational recipe for navigating the pandemic

-Listen to this report as an audio recording This past week we launched our Annual Report for 2020-2021, an important milestone in our efforts to be transparent and accountable to Canadians.
+This past week we launched our Annual Report for 2020-2021, an important milestone in our efforts to be transparent and accountable to Canadians.
 Annual reports are (too?) often about celebrating your own organization’s success.
-Such a notion seemed especially misguided this year, given that this annual report highlights our efforts to better understand the significant implications of COVID-19 for people, jobs and sectors.…Read More
+Such a notion seemed especially misguided this year, given that this annual report highlights our efforts to better understand the significant implications of COVID-19 for people, jobs and sectors.
+The pandemic also posed challenges for organizations.
+As…Read More

 Producing and interpreting labour market information: Best practices